afrank84/frankndok/blog/2025/2025-03-31-monthly_report.md

 ### Funeral – Brother Bill
 This month also brought loss, as we said goodbye to a dear brother, Bill.
 While I will deeply miss him, I rejoice knowing he is with the Lord and free from suffering.
 His presence and faith impacted many, and I’m grateful for the time I had with him.
 This week, I just want to focus on loving and supporting his family during the funeral.
-In other news, after many years of searching Facebook Market place for a Shuttle Bus to buy one came up for sale that met all my pickyrequirements.
-So we bought it.
-I think it will open up missions in the future.
-The timing seemed weird but God knows what he is doing, and I sure don't.

 > Ecclesiastes 7:2 (KJV)